How to fill out Greenhouse application forms: a complete field-by-field guide

 - Companies with unusual capitalization or special characters get mangled

 After uploading, scroll through every auto-filled field and correct anything that's wrong.
-The recruiter sees what's in the form, not what's in your PDF — so a perfect resume that auto-parsed badly is worse than a slightly weaker resume that got entered cleanly.
+Recruiters can view both your PDF and the parsed form, but they search and filter against the structured fields — so a perfect resume that auto-parsed badly is worse than a slightly weaker resume that got entered cleanly.

 Work history